-In January 1996, Bill Gates wrote an essay published on the Microsoft website titled “Content is King”.
+In January 1996, Bill Gates wrote an essay published on the Microsoft website titled “Content is king”.
 While Gates was writing about how the creation of meaningful content would allow the internet to flourish, the phrase resonated in the minds of many in marketing.
 In this article, Mobas’ Commercial Director Adam Tuckwell explains why this catchy phrase can be a dangerous one in the wrong hands.

-Anyone who has spent five minutes working in marketing, who’s sat on webinars or attended conferences (remember them?!) will have heard the well-repeated phrase ‘Content is King’.
+Anyone who has spent five minutes working in marketing, who’s sat on webinars or attended conferences (remember them?!) will have heard the well-repeated phrase ‘Content is king’.
 It’s great, isn’t it?
 It’s catchy, it’s easy to remember and, critically, it seems to hold the secret to marketing success.
 Want to sell more products?
 Write more.
 Want to raise awareness?
 Blog more.
-What to educate your audience?
+Want to educate your audience?
 Video or podcast more.
 More, more, more.

 In 1996, when Gates was writing, the tactics in a marketer’s armoury were a fraction of what they are today.
 If creating content is the secret to success, then in 2021 we are spoilt for choice and the barriers to entry are close to zero.